Cinema of the Middle East: Kuwait

 Sons of Sinbad was the first movie shot in Kuwait, in 1939 by Alan Villier.
 The Kuwait Cinema Company was then established in 1954, with the first cinema located in the Sharq area.
-It now runs the Cinescape cinema chain, the only theatre chain available to Kuwaiti cinema goers.
-The well-known Kuwaiti film Bas Ya Bahar was produced in 1972 by Khalid al Siddiq, which tells the story of a pearl diver who is hunting for a large pearl so that he can marry a woman from a rich family.
-The film is set in Kuwait's pre-oil days and is critical of society and its treatment of women and religion.
+It now runs Cinescape, one of several prominent theatre chains available to cinema goers in Kuwait.
+The historical Kuwaiti film Bas Ya Bahar was produced in 1972 by Khalid al Siddiq, which tells the story of a pearl diver who is hunting for a large pearl so that he can marry a woman from a rich family.
+The film is set in Kuwait before the discovery of oil, and is critical of society and its treatment of women and religion.
 (See Cinema of Kuwait).

 Lebanon

 History of the Industry

 The history of film in Lebanon goes back to the 1880s.
 Two years after the Lumière Brothers publicly projected their first film in December 1885 (Paris, France), they began sending traveling representatives to tour different countries to show their movies.
 One of the cities that they visited was Lebanon's capital city, Beirut.
 Several years later, in 1909, the first movie theater was opened in the same city by the Pathé Frères.
 These events helped cultivate a film-viewing culture into the country.
 Eventually, Jordano Pidutti, who was Italian driver to a well-known Lebanese family (who was fluent in Arabic and spent several years in the country) directed the first-ever silent film in Lebanon – The Adventures of Elias Mabrouk (1929).
 With the arrival of sound came many developments in Lebanese film production.
 In 1933, Lumar Film Company, the first ever-film production company opened and was funded by Herta Gargour.
 The technicians of the company were trained by Pathé Studios in France.
 By 1934, Lumar Film Company created the first Arabic-speaking Lebanese film, In the Ruins of Baalbak.
 This film was also the first to be completely created in an Arab country (including film development).
 After a five-year pause in progress, studios such as Studio Al-Arz and Studio Haroun started and had all the necessary equipment to make movies in the 1950s.
 Although the 50s, was when these films included countryside locations and the Lebanese dialect, they flopped commercially.
 As a result, studios started create films that were similar to the Egyptian melodramatic and bedouin films, which were doing well commercially at the time.
 Moreover, at this time, Egyptian filmmakers started going to Lebanon to film especially after the Egyptian revolution of 1952 and the political stability of Lebanon at the time.
 This led to films that did not have a distinct Lebanese identity since Lebanese filmmakers were trying to imitate the success of Egyptian films while Egyptian filmmakers were creating their same old Egyptian films in Lebanon.
 Between 1963 and 1970 there were 100 films produced in Lebanon, and from them 54 were in the Egyptian dialect.